flair-sdk/examples/transactions-with-internals-and-reverts/README.md

 query {
   sql(
     query: """
       SELECT
-        *
+          COUNT(*) as totalCount,
+          entityType
       FROM
           entities
       WHERE
-        namespace = 'sushiswap-dev'
+          namespace = 'transactions-with-internals-and-reverts-dev'
+      GROUP BY entityType
+      ORDER BY totalCount DESC
+      LIMIT 10
     """
   ) {
     stats {